 … and then change the Debug.Print line to …

 … then "FRUIT_ORANGE" will be sent to the Immediate window which is much clearer as to its meaning.
-As typing out the equivalent of GetFruitAsString() is time consuming, then use the 'Add a "GetEnumAsString()" Function' provided by VBE_Extras to add it for you.
+As typing out the equivalent of GetFruitAsString() is time consuming, then use the 'Add a "GetEnumAsString()" Function' command provided by VBE_Extras to add it for you.

-The 'Add a "GetEnumAsString()" Function' works not only for Enums defined in your VBA code but also for Enums defined in Type Libraries that, either, the VBA Project has a Project Reference to or that are 'referenced' using special binding.
+The 'Add a "GetEnumAsString()" Function' command works not only for Enums defined in your VBA code but also for Enums defined in Type Libraries that, either, the VBA Project has a Project Reference to or that are 'referenced' using special binding.

 Structure of the GetEnumAsString() Function